PenguinToast/duelyst-previous-challenges/README.md

 # Duelyst Previous Challenges Script
 Script that adds a button for playing previous daily challenges.
+No, you don't get gold for playing a challenge that you missed.

 ## Usage
 Use script by running this line of javascript: